Azobenzene: Photophysics of isomerization

 The photo-isomerization of azobenzene is extremely rapid, occurring on picosecond timescales.
 The rate of the thermal back-relaxation varies greatly depending on the compound: usually hours for azobenzene-type molecules, minutes for aminoazobenzenes, and seconds for the pseudo-stilbenes.

 The mechanism of isomerization has been the subject of some debate, with two pathways identified as viable: a rotation about the N-N bond, with disruption of the double bond, or via an inversion, with a semi-linear and hybridized transition state.
 It has been suggested that the trans-to-cis conversion occurs via rotation into the S2 state, whereas inversion gives rise to the cis-to-trans conversion.
 It is still under discussion which excited state plays a direct role in the series of the photoisomerization behavior.
-However, the latest research on femtosecond transition spectroscopy has suggested that the S2 state undergoes internal conversion to the S1 state, and then the trans-to-cis isomerization proceeds.
+However, the latest research utilizing femtosecond transient absorption spectroscopy has suggested that the S2 state undergoes internal conversion to the S1 state, and then the trans-to-cis isomerization proceeds.
 Recently another isomerization pathway has been proposed by Diau, the "concerted inversion" pathway in which both CNN bond angles bend at the same time.
+There is experimental and computational evidence for the existence of a multistate rotation mechanism involving a triplet state.